 The amount of proved hydrocarbon reserves is an extremely critical metric for any oil and gas exploration and production company.
 It directly impacts the company’s production growth outlook, as it represents the total quantity of technically and economically recoverable oil and gas reserves owned by the company at a given point in time.
-ConocoPhillips’ total proved hydrocarbon reserves stood at 8,921 million barrels of oil equivalent at the end of 2013.
-This implies that the company held enough reserves at the end of 2013 to be able to produce oil and gas for the next 15 years at 2013 production rates.
+ConocoPhillips’ total proved hydrocarbon reserves stood at 8,180 million barrels of oil equivalent at the end of 2015.
+This implies that the company held enough reserves at the end of 2015 to be able to produce oil and gas for more than 17 years at 2015 production rates.

 More importantly, ConocoPhillips has reported a greater than 100% reserve replacement ratio for the last five years.
 This shows that the company has been able to consistently grow its reserve base through a successful exploration program.
-In 2013, ConocoPhillips’ reserve replacement ratio stood at 178.8% by our estimates, which implies that the company added 78.8% more proved hydrocarbons reserves to its reserve base than the amount of oil and gas it produced in the year.
-Its average reserve replacement ratio for the last five years has been over 143%.
+Its average reserve replacement ratio for the last five years (excluding asset disposition) has been over 117%.

 Enviable acreage position in the Lower 48 states